IAM Role Permissions

 If you have multiple accounts, they will usually be consolidated into a single "root" or "payer" account, so that you only need to pay one bill.
 (AWS calls this Consolidated Billing.
 More recently they've made it part of AWS Organizations.)
 In these cases, the S3 bucket will exist in the payer account.

-The billing account permissions are provided by the CloudFormation template given here:
+The billing account permissions are provided by the Billing CloudFormation template

-(Note that these also include the "Service Data" permissions given below, as billing accounts can also be service accounts.)
+The billing template also includes the "Service Role" permissions given below, as billing accounts can also be service accounts.

 We need more than just the billing data to check the wastage and hygiene of your AWS.
 We need to know how utilized each service is, and how they're set up.